shervinnia/TomoTrim/README.md

 ### TrimVol.py
 This script reads the coordinates saved by SelectVol.py and creates the new trimmed tomogram slice-by-slice (memory-mapped objects must be processed in a for-loop, as they still do take up RAM when being processed).

+# Other scripts

+## mrc2gif
+Fairly straightforward MATLAB script.
+Converts MRC files to GIFs with any chosen binning factor.

+## CheckDatLattice
+Takes an input tomogram (must be binned beforehand) and creates various views of the tomogram to analyze.
+These views include various projections (XY, YZ, XZ) of the 3D FFT of the tomogram.
+This script could be used as a setup to perform any kind of fourier filtering.